 - X No Excise Tax Gross-Ups Upon Change in Control.
-We have eliminated excise tax gross-ups in connection with change in control payments from all NEO retention agreements. - X No Guaranteed Bonuses.
+We do not provide excise tax gross-ups to our NEOs in connection with change in control severance payments. - X No Guaranteed Bonuses.
 We do not provide guaranteed bonuses to any of our NEOs.
-Other than base salaries, none of our NEOs' compensation for 2012 was guaranteed.
-Instead, all of their compensation was at risk based on performance. - X No Hedging Transactions or Short Sales.
-We do not permit our NEOs to enter into hedging transactions or short sales in respect of our Class A common stock.
+Other than base salaries, none of our NEOs' compensation for 2013 was guaranteed.
+Instead, all such compensation was at risk based on performance. - X No Hedging Transactions or Short Sales.
+We prohibit our NEOs from entering into hedging transactions or short sales in respect of our Class A common stock.